Jonathan Taylor Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- Taylor had 150 rushing yards in his lone career matchup against the Raiders, 47.5 more yards than his over/under in Sunday's game.
+- In his only career matchup against them, Taylor recorded 150 rushing yards against the Raiders, 46.5 more than his over/under in Sunday's game.

-- Taylor rushed for multiple touchdowns in that game against the Raiders.
+- Taylor rushed for multiple touchdowns in that matchup against the Raiders.

 - Taylor will go up against a Raiders squad that allows 115.7 rushing yards per game and is the NFL's 19th-ranked rush defense.